tscbp/github-intermediate/readme.md

 Practicing using Git on the command line.

 ## How do you help
-Fork this project and send a pull request
+Fork this project(s) and send a pull request or nice message

+Some more stuff - now with colors?
+Color me!